Info for New Candidates

 All staff and new PhD candidates on the current PhD Statute are given automatic access, normally within the first few days of candidature, and you can log on using single sign-on.

-Note: Candidates enrolled in Named Doctorates and those on the Old Statute do not have access to Wahapū.
+Note: Candidates studying towards a Named Doctorate (DClinPsy, DHSc, DMedSc, DocFA, EdD) do not have access to Wahapū.

 Practical advice for new candidates

-- Scholarships: If you're on a scholarship, you need to let your scholarship administrator know that you have started your doctoral programme.
+- Scholarships: If you have been offered a scholarship, you need to inform a scholarship administrator that you have started your doctoral programme as soon as you enrol so that they can activate payments.
 If you have a University of Auckland Doctoral Scholarship, you can contact the University's Scholarships Office.

 - Campus card: You can collect your campus card from the University's Student Hubs on City Campus or Grafton Campus.
+This ID card will allow you access to buildings and services.
 The Student Hubs can also help you with many of your other queries.

-- Email address: Learn more about setting up your student email address.
+- Email address: Learn more about setting up your student email address so you don't miss out on important information.
 You may need VPN if you're connecting from off-campus.
 If you have queries, contact the Student IT Hub.

 - Accommodation: If you're looking for a place to stay, visit the University's accommodation web page to find out more.